funkensturm/ember-local-storage/README.md

 # Ember-local-storage

-An addon for ember-cli that provides an localStorage object and array in your ember-cli app.
+An addon for ember-cli that provides sessionStorage and localStorage object and array in your ember-cli app.

 The idee was taken from Tom Dale's gist [Ember Array that writes every change to localStorage](https://gist.github.com/tomdale/11360257) and extended to objects.

 It supports:
+* sessionStorage
+* localStorage
 * Object
 * Array